jdimauro/witch-lights/notes/2018-05-20 work diary - progress summary for 2018-05-20.md

 * [Example One](https://gist.github.com/kriegsman/1f7ccbbfa492a73c015e)
 * [Example Two](https://gist.github.com/kriegsman/d0a5ed3c8f38c64adcb4837dafb6e690)

 I have so far not looked at the code at all to see how suitible it may be.
-That's for later, I believe.
+So that'll happen soon.

 ## Transition from idle to travel